aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

     }
 }
 ```

-## **Embed All Fonts When Converting Presentation to HTML**
+## **Link All Fonts When Converting Presentation to HTML**

-Convert PPT(X) presentation to HTML with all its embedded fonts. [**EmbedAllFontsHtmlController**](https://apireference.aspose.com/slides/java/com.aspose.slides/EmbedAllFontsHtmlController) class is used to embed all presentation fonts into HTML document. [**EmbedAllFontsHtmlController**](https://apireference.aspose.com/slides/java/com.aspose.slides/EmbedAllFontsHtmlController) has a parameterized constructor where an array of font names can be passed to prevent them from embedding.
-Some fonts, like Calibri or Arial, used in the presentation are not needed to be embedded (which leads the resulting HTML document to become larger) because almost every system already has them installed.
-The [**EmbedAllFontsHtmlController**](https://apireference.aspose.com/slides/java/com.aspose.slides/EmbedAllFontsHtmlController) also supports inheritance and WriteFont method that is intended to be overridden:
+If you do not want to embed fonts (to avoid increasing the size of the resulting HTML), you can link all fonts by implementing your own  `LinkAllFontsHtmlController` version.

+This Java code shows you how to convert a PowerPoint to HTML while linking all fonts and excluding "Calibri" and "Arial" (since they already exist in the system):

 ```java
 Presentation pres = new Presentation("pres.pptx");